Expelled from Paradise Sequel Film's 3rd Teaser Unveils Cast, More Staff, November 2026 Opening

 While the original announcement of the film had featured the title Rakuen Tsuihō: Liberated from Paradise, a later announcement listed the title as Rakuen Tsuihō -Expelled from Paradise- Kokoro no Resonance as well as Rakuen Tsuihō: Kokoro no Resonance instead.

 The film reunites the main staff of Expelled from Paradise, including director Seiji Mizushima, scriptwriter Gen Urobuchi of Nitroplus, character designer Masatsugu Saitō, and composer NARASAKI.
-NARASAKI is composing the music, and Toei Animation is producing the animation.
+Toei Animation is producing the animation.

 Expelled from Paradise debuted in 13 theaters in Japan in November 2014, and sold 110,000 tickets.
 The film's Blu-ray Disc and DVD release in Japan sold more than 70,000 copies.
 The film won the Best Animation of the Year Award at the 24th Japan Movie Critics Awards in May 2015.